IainIsCreative/awesome-robot-combat/readme.md

 #### Robot Combat Basics

-Learn the basics of fighting robots, including wiring, necessary components, and radio control.
+Learn the basics of fighting robots, including wiring, necessary components, and radio control. **Recommended for people new to building fighting robots.**

 - [Combat Robotics Tutorial](https://www.instructables.com/id/Combat-Robotics-Tutorial/) — An instructable covering weight classes, different robot and weapon types, and designing a combat robot by Titan Tech Robotics.
 - [Combat Robot Electronics for Begineers](https://www.youtube.com/watch?v=WiJyD3viOOs) — Alta's guide on the basics of fighting robot electronics in antweights and beetleweights.